-The Company will ensure that its Employees, consultants, representatives, agents and the members of senior management (including the directors, deputy directors, managers) are trained on permanent basis with regards to the applicable rules and regulations to promote full understanding and compliance of the relevant stakeholders.
-To the extent possible, agents, consultants and representatives shall be contractually obliged to familiarize themselves and to adhere to the rules of the Code and the Program.
+The Company will ensure that its Employees, Business Associates and the members of senior management (including the directors, deputy directors, managers) are trained on permanent basis with regards to the applicable rules and regulations to promote full understanding and compliance of the relevant stakeholders.
+To the extent possible, Business Associates shall be contractually obliged to familiarize themselves and to adhere to the rules of the Code and the Program.
 Trainings shall be conducted in online form either at the beginning of cooperation or in course of cooperation, as appropriate on case-by-case basis.

 The Directorate of Georgian Airways, with the assistance of the Compliance Committee ("Committee"), has the responsibility for monitoring compliance with and the interpretation of this Code.
 This Code may be amended at any time by the Committee and the amendment shall be approved by the Directorate.

 The Compliance Committee shall be comprised of the Compliance Officer, Head of the HR Department and Head of International Relations.

 According to the Charter of the Company, Directorate comprises of General Director and of Deputy General Director(s).